EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/application_development/Java_tutorial/creating_web_project.md

    ![](media/download_dependencies.png)

-8. When the dependencies are all downloaded.
-A Java Springboot web application project is created.
+8. When the dependencies are all downloaded, a Java Springboot web application project is created.

    ![](media/created_project.png)